stephanzwicknagl/viasp/docs/viasp/commandline.rst

 Relaxation
 **********

 Unsatisfiable programs can not be visualized by viASP.
-When such a program is encountered, viASP suggests using the relaxation mode through the ``--relax`` or ``-r`` option.
-The relaxation mode transforms the program into a relaxed program that can be visualized.
+When such a program is encountered, viASP suggests using the relaxation mode through the ``--print-relax`` or ``--relax`` options.

+The relaxation mode transforms all integrity constraints of the input program into a relaxed version.
+Answer sets of the transformed program can point to which of the integrity constraints is violated.

 .. admonition:: Example